All Episodes

 Donations dry up.

-If you have government that collects receipts by force every April, uh it can abuse its charge all day long.
+If you have government that collects receipts by force every April, it can abuse its charge all day long.

-It can waste money all day long, it can subsidize people whose behavior put them in their bind, not their condition.
+It can subsidize people whose behavior put them in their mind, not their condition.

 And guess what?